-Bluetooth has matured into a high quality, reliable listening standard.
-But for hardcore Netflix fans, gamers, and musicians, the lag associated with Bluetooth headphones can be too much to deal with.
-Here’s where that lag comes from, along with a few solutions that may keep you from going back to a pair of wired headphones.
+Bluetooth has matured into a high-quality, reliable listening standard.
+But hardcore Netflix fans, gamers, and musicians may find the lag associated with Bluetooth headphones intolerable.
+Here’s where that lag comes from and a few solutions to keep you from going back to a pair of wired headphones.

 We’re going to spend the bulk of this article looking at Bluetooth standards and audio codecs.
 Newer standards and codecs reduce or compensate for audio latency, so they’re the first thing to look at if you’re interested in reducing your audio setup’s lag.